-7a) When fixing panel using rivets lift panel into place, clamp down level to identify horizontal and vertical planes.
+Fixing panel using rivets - Lift panel into place, clamp down level to identify horizontal and vertical planes.
 Using the Rivet Centralising Tool, drill 4.1mm rivet holes through the pre-drilled panel holes into the top hats.
-This specialised tool creates a rivet hole, which matches the size of the shaft of the rivet, precisely in the centre of the panel hole (Refer Fig. 7.09).
+This specialised tool creates a rivet hole, which matches the size of the shaft of the rivet, precisely in the centre of the panel hole (Refer Fig. 7.08).

-Fix panel using rivets - Install Rivet Gun nose piece onto the Gesipa Accubird battery operated blind rivet gun.
+Install Rivet Gun nose piece onto the Gesipa Accubird battery operated blind rivet gun.
 The nose piece has a slight concave shape which serves to create a small (0.5mm) clearance between the panel face and the rivet flange.
 This enables differential movement of the frame while reducing damage to the panel face.
 Fix panel starting at the bottom corner.
 Place the rivet gun with the rivet gun head onto the rivet shaft.
 Push the panel firmly against the framing/gaskets and operate the gun to pull the rivet through panel hole into the predrilled top hat.

-Before fixing top rivets to panel, insert Angled Backing Strip-along horizontal joint.
+Before fixing top rivets to panel, insert Surround Angled Backing Strip along horizontal joint.
 Clip corners at an angle and bend.
-Barestone Panels are generally installed with a nominal 8-10mm wide expressed joint in both horizontal and vertical directions (a small cut piece of panel can be used as a spacer to easily measure joint widths and ensure consistency).
+Surround Panels are generally installed with a nominal 8-10mm wide expressed joint in both horizontal and vertical directions (a small cut piece of panel can be used as a spacer to easily measure joint widths and ensure consistency).
 Once positioned, fasten top row of rivets.

-FIGURE 7.10 Fixing with Rivets
+FIGURE 7.09 Fixing with Rivets

-FIGURE 7.11 Horizontal Joint Detail with Angled Backing Strip - Rivet Fix
+FIGURE 7.10 Horizontal Joint with Angled Backing Strip